fxnn/deadbox/README.md

   providing maximum protection against hash collision search, but also making the fingerprint difficult to use.

-The params `CalculationCost` and `FingerprintLength` should be chosen in a way that low `FingerprintLength` is compensated with a high `CalculationCost` and vice versa.
+The params `ChallengeLevel` and `FingerprintLength` should be chosen in a way that low `FingerprintLength` is compensated with a high `CalculationCost` and vice versa.